onepiecejs/nodejs-cantas/README.md

 # Cantas

-Cantas is a real-time collaborative web application.It uses HTML5/Nodejs/socket.io/backbone.js technology.
+Cantas is a real-time collaborative web application.It used as internal productivity tools in Red Hat. we believed this is best of code based for learning HTML5/Nodejs/socket.io/backbone.js technology.

 ## Update news

-REV: cantas 0.6 release
+Current stable: v0.6
-core feature:
+new feature:
 1. support import trello export board json file.
 2. support card image cover
 2. support file upload to cantas